Is ChatGPT a Biomedical Expert? -- Exploring the Zero-Shot Performance of Current GPT Models in Biomedical Tasks: Results

 \section{Results}

-The systems participating in the Biomedical Semantic Q\&A task were evaluated in 4 batches.
+The systems participating in the Biomedical Semantic Q\&A task were evaluated in four batches.
 Results are reported for every batch.
 For readability, we only included the results of our systems and the top performing systems.
+The full result tables are publicly available on the BioASQ website\footnote{http://participants-area.bioasq.org/results/11b/phaseA/}